-The school will post on its website at www.americanprep.org the status of each campus as early as possible in the morning, but by 6:30 a.m.
+The school will post on its website at www.americanprep.org the status of each campus as early as possible in the morning, but no later than 6:30 a.m.
 This is the FIRST place that parents should go to find the closure information.
 No announcement means normal operation.
 Closures or late starts are for one day only.